Aarian/GaussianCopulaDenoising/README.md

 This is the demo code for the the paper [1].
-To run the demo please run 'Copula-bcgm-master/ main_resulter.m'
+To run the demo please run `Copula-bcgm-master/ main_resulter.m`
 * For the shearlet toolbox, I have used implementation by LMU group [2].
 * For SaS denoising please check Alin Achim's toolbox [3].
 * Those parts which are not sharable for any reason (author permission, ....) are in protected mode.